 Last year, HSBC followed suit by issuing its own sustainable bond dedicated to lending in areas such as healthcare, education initiatives, and sustainable infrastructure.
 This is a notable trend because banks are among the biggest issuers of bonds.

 Now that these bonds are out in the market, they can be compared with general corporate bonds.
-We’re finding that there’s no performance degradation to the issuer; there isn’t necessarily a higher cost to the issuer, either.
+We’re finding that there’s no performance degradation to the investor; there isn’t necessarily a higher cost to the issuer, either.

 Similar to what we found when analyzing the results of the Bloomberg Barclays research, when we look at individual green or sustainability bonds, the alpha is usually driven by lower volatility.
 There’s a more dedicated investor base for these securities, so that means the issuer is going to see less volatility in its cost of funds.